 Unfortunately, a lot of people fail to realise just how important first aid training is until an emergency happens, and they realise they have no idea what to do.

 The obvious way to avoid this kind of awful situation is to undergo first aid training as a precautionary measure.
-Many people do it through work, as groups of employees are often sent on first aid at work courses for the good of the business.
+Many people do it through work, as groups of employees are often sent on the first aid at work courses for the good of the business.

-On a first aid course, you will learn how to appropriately respond to a wide range of emergency situations.
+In a first aid course, you will learn how to appropriately respond to a wide range of emergency situations.
 Amongst many other things, you will learn how to:

-• Manage or stop bleeding
+- Manage or stop bleeding

-• Treat shock
+- Treat shock

 - Give CPR

-• Bandage and treat wounds
+- Bandage and treat wounds

-• Deal with unconsciousness
+- Deal with unconsciousness

-• Keep the person calm until ambulance crews can arrive
+- Keep the person calm until ambulance crews can arrive